 9. Sedona, Arizona for Red Rock Vistas

 That’s what you can expect visiting Sedona in winter.
+And possibly a dusting of snow.
+(So pretty on the red rocks!)

-There are Sedona vortex hikes that will get you as close as possible and are a great way to start your trip.
+There are even Sedona vortex hikes that will get you as close as possible and are a great way to start your trip.

-Sunny November weather, with temperatures in the mid-60s, is perfect for mountain biking the epic red rock singletracks.
+Sunny November weather, with temperatures in the mid-60s, is also perfect for mountain biking the epic red rock singletracks.

 But the 250 miles of trails are not the only draw for mountain bikers in November.